Boneless sirloin steak: chemistry helps us to cook06/05/2018

 Today we constantly assist to programs of kitchen in tv.
 These programs propose the most disparate recipes and all we venture there to reply the most complex to feel us true chefs.
-Yet if we ask whoever of these aspirants cooks of nouvelle cousine to cook a simple things as a good boneless sirloin steak, I bet that many of them won’t be able to do it.
-In fact the choice of the correct type, the preparation but above all the cooking they are to the more strangers.
+This is a simple recipe.
+It does not require great preparation in the kitchen to prepare it.
+I bet a chef from the new cousine would not be able to make a good boneless sirloin steak.
+I bet most of them would not be able to prepare it.
 But for better understanding the correct passages for a good boneless sirloin steak, all it takes is submitting him to the science and particularly to the chemistry.

 Louis Camille Maillard in 1910 studied the reaction that happens between the sugars and the proteins during the cooking.
 In fact to temperatures among 140°-180 these mixtures react in way to produce some molecules whose color is brown and whose odor is that typical of the cooked foods.
 Some foods (the best of which it is the boneless sirloin steak) contain enough sugars and proteins to start the process of perfect cooking, that makes the foods almost candied.
 But what to do for exploiting the reaction of Maillard in the best of the ways and to taste a good beefsteak?

 - first thing it needs to always use a frying pan in ghisa or in metal so that to transfer of heat is better. a non-stick iron pan would not make to distribute the heat in the correct way

 - The temperature of the frying pan must be at least of 140°.
 Then do not use too much meat on pan to allow the water to evaporate